ATV crashes kill 2 brothers minutes apart in North Dakota

 His 47-year-old brother, Jeremie Foster of Fargo, made it to the farm and then began to retrace his route to find his brother.
 He lost control, rolling into a ditch, and died on the way to a hospital.

-Authorities say neither brother was wearing a helmet and that alcohol was a factor in both crashes.
+Authorities say neither brother was wearing a helmet and alcohol was a factor in both wrecks.